jtostlebe/nevergiveup/content/people/kyle-guertz.md

 Originally from Iowa, Kyle draws on his own experiences with incarceration and successful reentry to provide mentorship, guidance, and emotional support to participants.

-He graduated from the program in January 2025 and now helps others do the same.
+He graduated from the transitional living program in January 2025 and now helps others do the same.